-From May through to mid-November, the southern region of WA receives cooler temperatures as well as our typical winter weather of rain, strong winds and squalls and storms.
+From May to mid-November, the southern region of WA can experience cooler temperatures combined with rain, strong winds, and storms.

-Just like a spring clean to refresh our homes, wardrobes and backyards, it’s a great idea to “winter-ise” our homes, so we’re always prepared for inclement weather conditions.
+It’s therefore a good idea to ‘winter-ise’ our homes, so we’re prepared for inclement weather conditions.

-Here are ten steps to follow, plus great online and on the ground resources to rely on, to help you prepare for and manage winter weather conditions.
+Here are 10 steps to follow to help you prepare for and manage our winter weather conditions.

 Schedule a seasonal busy-bee.

-In many parts of WA, we have recycling, composting, and household rubbish bins, as well as green waste pick-up and bulk household waste pick-up.
+In many parts of WA, we have recycling, composting, and household rubbish bins, as well as green waste and bulk household waste pick-ups.

-Schedule in gardening and ‘spring-cleaning’ around dates that coincide with bin and bulk waste days.
-If you don’t have these programs where you live, schedule in seasonal clean-ups so that you have time to check your property season to season.
+Schedule gardening and ‘spring-cleaning’ around dates that coincide with bin and bulk waste days.
+If you don’t have these programs where you live, schedule seasonal clean-ups so you have time to check your property from season to season.

 Spot the risks

-Keep an eye on things that can move, break, rust, fly around, snap, or burn and trim trees, tree branches and shrubs, clean gutters and drains and check your roof for any broken tiles or cracks in tin.
+Keep an eye on things that can move, break, rust, fly around, snap, or burn.
+Trim trees, tree branches and shrubs, clean gutters and drains and check your roof for any broken tiles or cracks.

-Move your vehicles under cover to avoid weather damage and damage from flying objects.
+Move your vehicles under cover to avoid damage from weather or flying objects.

-Secure or take down anything outside your home that can ‘take flight’, this includes trampolines, washing lines, clothing on washing lines, pool covers and plastic backyard equipment.
+Secure or take down anything outside your home that can ‘take flight’, including trampolines, washing lines, clothing on washing lines, pool covers and plastic backyard play equipment.

 Looking after our pets

-A lot of pets don’t like storms so bring them inside, or ensure they have a safe place outside and if they are prone to running away make sure they have a collar and are microchipped.
-Microchipping is required by law in WA and costs as little as $65.
+A lot of pets don’t like storms so bring them inside, or ensure they have a safe place outside.
+If they’re prone to running away make sure they have a collar and are microchipped.

 If the power goes out